You want smart political talk without the meltdowns?

 And I'm like, I don't know.

-Well, listen, first let me say I appreciate people caring as much as they do.
+Well, listen, first, let me say I appreciate people caring as much as they do.

 I really do.

-But this is also what we're going through now is basically I think an NFL changing experience.
+But this is also what we're going through now is basically, I think, an NFL-changing experience.

-I I um when Colin Kaepernick first took a knee, and I believe it does disrespect the flag.
+When Colin Kaepernick first took a knee, and I believe it does disrespect the flag.

-I believe it does disrespect the veterans, and I believe that you should stand for the national anthem.
+And I believe that you should stand for the national anthem.

 But now it has mushroomed into something so much more that you have sponsors of the NFL stepping in and considering possibilities going forward.